-Power Source: AAA battery
+- Power Source: AAA battery

-Includes: Slim handle brush, soft-bristled brush head, AAA battery, cover
+- Includes: Slim handle brush, soft-bristled brush head, AAA battery, cover

 Imagine an electric toothbrush that doesn’t look out of place on Instagram, and you’ve got an idea of what Quip is offering.
 This sleek, millennial-friendly model runs on a single AAA battery, which the company provides in its quarterly subscription refill packages.
 For $5 every three months, you’ll receive a new brush head and battery.
 Pay an extra $5, you’ll get toothpaste as well.
 Forgo the subscription, and you’ll pay $15 per head instead.

 Despite their minimalist design and low price, Quip brushes deliver to keep your teeth clean.
-They include a two-minute time that pulses every thirty seconds to keep you on track, and the brush heads have a tongue scraper on the back.
+They include a two-minute timer that pulses every thirty seconds to keep you on track, and the brush heads have a tongue scraper on the back.

 Environmentally, Quip brushes stand out.
 The brush bases are made from metal or recycled plastic that is designed to last for the long term, and the brush heads are fully recyclable, save the nylon bristles.
 You also don’t need to mess with a charging stand like with most other brands.
 According to the company, this means the brushes result in up to 80% less plastic waste over their lifespan compared to traditional brands.

-Some people will love that the brush runs off a removable battery.
+Some people will love that the brush runs off a replaceable battery.
 This is a limiting factor for many electric toothbrushes—the battery is usually the first component to go, rendering your expensive brush no better than a manual.
 Allowing you to replace the battery yourself, in contrast, may extend its lifespan and gives you the option to use rechargeable AAA batteries instead (View Price on Amazon) – bonus points if you charge them off a renewable energy supply!

 - Power Type: Lithium-ion battery

-Includes: Rechargeable brush, brush head, 220v charger
+- Includes: Rechargeable brush, brush head, 220v charger

 For those interested in a stripped-down electric toothbrush from a leading brand, the Oral-B Pro 1000 delivers all the essential features without excessive bells and whistles.
 It includes a two-minute timer that pulses every thirty seconds to direct you to a different mouth quadrant.
 While the brush has only one mode, its included pressure sensor stops pulsations when you’re brushing too hard and need to ease up.
 Expect it to last a week or longer between charges.

-Charging Style: Human-powered spring-loaded motor
+- Charging Style: Human-powered spring-loaded motor

-Includes: Toothbrush base, brush head, travel cover
+- Includes: Toothbrush base, brush head, travel cover

 In fact, the brush includes an auto-shutoff after two minutes of runtime and has a 120-gram pressure sensor that prevents over-vigorous brushing.
 The company claims to have carefully calibrated the design to meet the American Dental Association’s standards for safe brushing.